Murli0399/Java_Interview_Question/Part-10 Serialization.md

                     int color;
             }

-With both these programs, earlier main method would run without throwing an exception.
+With both these programs, the earlier main method would run without throwing an exception.

-If you try de-serializing, In Example2, state of wall object is retained whereas in Example1, state of wall object is lost.
+If you try de-serializing, In Example 2, the state of the wall object is retained whereas in Example 1, the state of the wall object is lost.
 </details>
 <details><summary>